New and Groovy

-New and Groovy is the eighth album led by American jazz vibraphonist Johnny Lytle which was recorded in 1966 for the Tuba label.
+New and Groovy is the eighth album led by American jazz vibraphonist Johnny Lytle which was recorded in January 1966 for the Tuba label.
+Promo copies were pressed in 1966 but the date of release to the general public is unclear, that's either 1966 or 1967.

 Reception

 The Allmusic site awarded the album 4 stars stating "New and Groovy was appropriately titled.
 The soul of Lytle's vibes came with an ambience that's reflected in each one of these compositions".